-Undergraduate students who are on financial aid probation and fail to meet the satisfactory academic standards at the end of the probation period will be placed on financial aid suspension and must appeal again.
-Students on financial aid suspension must submit an appeal in order to determine if their eligibility for federal aid.
+Undergraduate students who are on financial aid probation must complete all course attempted with at minimum of C in each course at the end of the probation period/semester or the student will be placed on financial aid suspension again.
 Submission of an appeal does not guarantee financial aid reinstatement.